vessl-ai/hyperpocket/docs/hyperpocket/auth/enabling-oauth-with-hyperpocket.md

 #### 1. Set the OAuth Configuration

-Set a oauth configuration. it varies by Oauth Provider
+Set an OAuth configuration.
+It varies by OAuth Provider,

 Example(Slack):